vflour/cutscene-engine/README.md

 The data for the action will depend on what data the Action type might require.
 The action types are stored as module scripts under Engine/Components/Actions/.
 Generally speaking, there are no rules for the Action data as long as it contains all the fields that the module needs.
 However, here are some names I tend to use:

-* ``ref`` usually pinpoints to a reference in the References table.
+* ``ref`` usually points to a reference in the References table.
 However, it could also point to a reference in the objects table.
 This is usually when the Engine script tries to load an Audio or Video asset.

 ## Engine
 For now, it's only able to run a cutscene from a table.
 Will add more functionality (such as pausing, stopping, etc.) in the near future.